Shalom Luani: College career

 By the end of 2014, Luani had established himself as a bright talent on the college circuit and was rated a four-star prospect.
 In December, he spurned scholarship offers from Illinois and Oregon State to join the Washington State Cougars; he had initially committed to Oregon in August but flipped his commitment after the departure of their head coach.
 At the time of his signing by WSU, intended to improve their struggling defense, Luani had already been recognised by national media.
 Described as "highly regarded in recruiting circles" by the Cougars, he was ranked 38th on the ESPN JC50, 19th overall junior college player by Scout.com and as the country's top junior college safety by 247Sports.
 Luani's signing was positively met by Cougars fans.

 In October 2015, Luani was named Pac-12 defensive player of the week, the first such accolade for a Cougar player since 2013; having made an "immediate impact" according to the Seattle Times, the American Samoan had started every game of the season.

-NFL career
+Professional career

 Oakland Raiders

-Luani was drafted by the Oakland Raiders in the seventh round, 221st overall, in the 2017 NFL Draft, making him the first American Samoa-born player to be drafted by the organization.
+Luani was selected by the Oakland Raiders in the seventh round, 221st overall, in the 2017 NFL draft, making him the first American Samoa-born player to be drafted by the organization.
 In the 2017 season opener against the Tennessee Titans, Luani successfully recovered a surprise onside kick to begin the game.

 Seattle Seahawks

 On September 1, 2018, Luani was traded to the Seattle Seahawks for a 2019 seventh-round draft pick.
-He was waived on September 12, 2018 and was re-signed to the practice squad.
+He was waived on September 12, 2018, and was re-signed to the practice squad.
 He was promoted back to the active roster on September 15, 2018.
 He was waived on August 31, 2019.